-In the event that the employment or office of the option holder is terminated, any options which have not reached their vesting conditions will lapse and any options which have reached their vesting conditions may be exercised period may be exercised within two months of the date of termination of employment.
+In the event that the employment or office of the option holder is terminated, any options which have not reached their vesting conditions will lapse and any options which have reached their vesting conditions may be exercised within two months of the date of termination of employment.
 Any options not exercised within this two month period will lapse.
 The remuneration disclosed below represents the cost to the Company for the services provided under these arrangements.